CSharpBasicsHristoKirov/ProgramiraneEPPAlgoritmi/README.md

 8. Fill matrix in spiral.
 9. Number of digits of product and natural number.
 10. Prime numbers and function phi(x).
-11. Write a program that checks the [Goldbach's conjecture hypothesis][1].
+11. Write a program that checks the [Goldbach's conjecture][1] hypothesis.
-12. Write a program the checks the [Oppermann's conjecture][2].
+12. Write a program the checks the [Oppermann's conjecture][2] hypothesis.